oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 {:vspace}
 identity_chaining_requested_token_types_supported
 : OPTIONAL.
 JSON array containing a list of Token Types that can be requested as a `requested_token_type` in the Token Exchange request when performing Identity and Authorization Chaining Across Domains.
-Authorization servers MAY choose not to advertise some supported requested token types even when this parameter is used, and lack of a value does not necessarily mean that the token type is unsupported.
+In situations where it might be an information disclosure concern, authorization servers MAY choose not to advertise some supported requested token types even when this parameter is used, and lack of a value does not necessarily mean that the token type is unsupported.

 # IANA Considerations {#IANA}